bkjones/pyrabbit/README.rst

 appearances, is either dead or bogus, but the powers that be don't think it proper to release the name for me to use, so you'll have to get it here :/

+PyRabbit is on PyPI, which makes it installable using pip or easy_install.

 See the documentation at http://pyrabbit.readthedocs.org